Set up and use iCloud Photos

 Check your iCloud settings for recommendations

-In iOS 17 or iPadOS 17 or later, you can go to your iCloud settings to check whether there are photos and videos that you don't need anymore and can delete.
+In iOS 17 or iPadOS 17 or later, you can go to your iCloud settings to check whether there are photos and videos you don’t need any more and can delete.

 iCloud Photos keeps all your photos and videos in their original, high-resolution version.
-To save storage space on your device, you can turn on Optimize Storage.
+To save storage space on your device, you can turn on Optimise Storage.

-If you turn on Optimize Storage, iCloud Photos automatically manages the size of your library on your device.
-Your original photos and videos are stored in iCloud and space-saving versions are kept on your device.
-Your library is optimized only when you need space, starting with the photos and videos you access least.
-You can download the original photos and videos over Wi-Fi or cellular when you need them.
+If you turn on Optimise Storage, iCloud Photos will manage the size of your library on your device automatically.
+Your original photos and videos are stored in iCloud, and space-saving versions are kept on your device.
+Your library is only optimised when you need space, starting with the photos and videos you access least.
+You can download the original photos and videos over Wi-Fi or mobile data when you need them.

 Go to Settings > [your name] > iCloud.